timescale/docs/cloud/migrate-to-cloud/hypershift.md

 </Highlight>

-If you're migrating from an Amazon RDS database, the best option is to run Hypershift on an EC2 instance in the same accessibility zone as your RDS instance.
+If you're migrating from an Amazon RDS database, the best option is to run Hypershift on an EC2 instance in the same availability zone as your RDS instance.

 For migrations from other managed services, including Managed Service for